phiberber/phiberber/README.md

 ### Yo

 I am a 17 years old IT student.
-Been coding for over than 7 years; I consider myself a fullstack developer, as you can see the majoritary of my projects are written on Node, but the languages that I have the most experience with are Java, Kotlin and Clojure.
+Been coding for almost 8 years; I consider myself a fullstack developer, as you can see the majoritary of my projects are written on Node, but the languages that I have the most experience with are Java, Kotlin and Clojure.
 Aside from being a programmer, I am also a perfecionist and detailist designer, which trust me, doesn't come handy.
 If you are up to talk, hit me up!

 <details>